rodneykeilson/ScrapiReddit/README.md

 - Toggle comment collection per post with resumable runs that reuse cached JSON and persist to CSV.
 - Target individual posts to download full comment trees on demand.
 - Automatic pagination, exponential backoff for rate limits, and structured logging with adjustable verbosity.
+- Optional media capture downloads linked images, GIFs, and videos alongside post metadata.
+- Media filters let you keep only the assets you need (e.g., videos only or static images only).
 - Save outputs as JSON and optionally flatten posts/comments into CSV for downstream analysis.
 - Configurable CLI plus Python API for scripting and integration.